 - Private rented accommodation.
 You can combine time living in more than one rented accommodation to satisfy the 6 months (183 days).
 You must be able to show that you could afford the rent at the beginning of your tenancy and that you could have continued to pay rent but are unable to do so because of a change in your circumstances which occurred after you started renting.

-- Have been assessed in the last 12 months by a local authority as being eligible for and in need of social housing.
+- Have been assessed by a local authority as being eligible for and in need of social housing in the last 12 months.
 If you don't have a housing need assessment, you must go to the local authority to have your housing need assessed.
-The local authority must be in the area where you intend to live and claim Rent Supplement.
+The local authority must be in the area that you intend to live and claim Rent Supplement.
 Only when you are assessed as eligible for and in need of housing can you apply for Rent Supplement.
 Rent Supplement is not payable while the local authority is carrying out a housing needs assessment.

 You must also:

 You won't qualify for Rent Supplement if you:

 - Are in full-time employment(30 hours or more a week).
 However, if you are assessed as in need of housing under the Rental Accommodation Scheme and have been out of full-time employment for 12 months or more you may be entitled to the Supplement.
 (See 'Employment and Rent Supplement' below)